JuanSantos64/Jogo-da-Forca/README.md

 # Jogo da Forca
-A simple app to pratice my skills with .NetMaui, C# and XAML!
+An simple app to pratice my skills with .NetMaui, C# and XAML!